ansible/lightbulb/tools/aws_lab_setup/README.md

 1. Create an Amazon AWS account.

-2. Create an ssh key pair called 'ansible' (Services -> EC2 -> Pick the correct AWS region -> Network & Security on left hand menu -> Key Pairs).
-Download the private key to your `.ssh` directory, e.g. to `.ssh/ansible.pem`.
+2. Create an ssh key pair called 'ansible'.
+(To create go Services -> EC2 -> Network & Security -> Key Pairs) Download the private key to your `.ssh` directory, e.g. to `.ssh/ansible.pem`.
 Alternatively, you can upload your own public key into AWS.

       If using an AWS generated key add it to the ssh-agent: